 When performing threat modeling, consider specific examples of what a threat actor could do with the compromised device.
 For example, a threat actor could:

-- • Leverage as a bastion host: Use the device as a launchpad for attacks on other devices or networks.
+- Leverage as a bastion host: Use the device as a launchpad for attacks on other devices in the networks.
 This could spread malware or ransomware to other devices in the hospital network.

 3.3 Request for software changes & cyber security updates

 Medical devices often include general purpose computers and industry available off the shelf (OTS) operating systems.
 These devices are the responsibility of the manufacturer, and controlled by the manufacturers FDA approval.
-Changes to the device could pose a risk to patient safety.
+Untested changes to the device could pose a risk to patient safety.

-The device manufacturer bears the responsibility for the continued safe and effective performance of the medical device, including the performance of OTS software that is part of the device. iii iv
+The device manufacturer bears the responsibility for the continued safe and effective performance of the medical device, including the performance of OTS software that is part of the device. [reference 3, 4]

 3.4 Implement compensating controls